Bearnie-H/libcrypto/README.md

 bundled with the ciphers.

 This library is fully ANSI-C, and has been tested for portability over for both OS X, and Linux, as well as ARM and x86.
-Endianness has not been tested for portability, but this was not an important goal for this project.
+Endian-ness has not been tested for portability, but this was not an important goal for this project.
 # THIS LIBRARY SHOULD NOT BE USED IN PRODUCTION SOFTWARE